West Point remembers Buffalo Soldiers at annual ceremony

 Caslen said the Buffalo Soldiers led the way for many African-Americans who were instrumental in their leadership.
 Individuals like Gen. Vincent Brooks, first African-American cadet first captain and current commander of the United States Forces Korea, United Nations Command and ROK-U.S. Combined Forces Command, and Gen. Colin Powell, former Chairman of the Joint Chiefs of Staff and Secretary of State, were influenced by their predecessors.

 Guest speaker, retired Maj.
-Gen. Frederick Gordon, spoke about a project that was a favorite of Matthews and unveiled an artistic rendition of what will become a Bronze statue of a Buffalo Soldier on horseback by renowned sculptor Eddie Dixon, whose first commission as a sculptor was for the Smithsonian Air and Space Museum of the only African-American fighter pilot in World War I, Eugene Bullard.
+Gen. Fred Gorden, spoke about a project that was a favorite of Matthews and unveiled an artistic rendition of what will become a Bronze statue of a Buffalo Soldier on horseback by renowned sculptor Eddie Dixon, whose first commission as a sculptor was for the Smithsonian Air and Space Museum of the only African-American fighter pilot in World War I, Eugene Bullard.
 Dixon is also noted for his detailed and historical work.

 “This project has been in the works since 2008 and should be in place by next year,” Gordon said.
 “The sculpture involves the saber, saddle, leggings and the guidon where all had to be authentic.”